samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 15min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 15min working up to Easy-Moderate, RPE6 pace to warm up, then this week
 > perform 4x3-minute Hard, RPE9 high-speed surges with 3 minutes of recovery
-> after each; run 10min Easy, RPE 4 to cool down for about 45 minutes of running
+> after each; run 10min Easy, RPE4 to cool down for about 45 minutes of running

 ### Thursday